molotov-drinkers/expansionists/codebase/rust/src/globe/coordinates_system/rust_populate_heat_map/readme.md

 - Occasional successful execution indicates non-deterministic behavior
 - Integration between Rust-generated library and Godot Engine appears unstable

-## Using signals in between GdScript and Rust
+## Using Godot Engine Dictionaries Metadata instead of Rust HashMap with ARCs

-To establish a working implementation, a communication system has been designed using signal emissions between GDScript and Rust.
+To establish a working implementation, a communication system has been designed using metadata creation for both VirtualPlanet (On Coordinate Map) and Troop (For HeatMap Trajectory Helper).

-The chosen solution leverages signal emissions as the primary communication method between GDScript and Rust components.
+Thus, every interaction with these dictionaries, we call get_meta() function.
+To insert new data or to read it.